This article describes in detail how the installer works as well as the impact of UpSlide on the system.

 - "DeployReactivationService=1" to deploy the reactivation service.

-- "PathToConfigFolder=CustomPath" to change the location of UpSlide's customization.
+- "PathToConfigFolder=CustomPath" to have UpSlide look for the customization in a custom folder.
 For example, put the content of the Config folder (found in UpSlide installation folder by default) in I:\UpSlide\Config and add "PathToConfigFolder=I:\UpSlide" to the installation command.
+Note that the installer will not automatically populate the selected config folder, this must be done manually.

 If you need to use the .msi, you can still pass these arguments to the embedded installer by using an EXEOPTIONS parameter.
 For example, for a single user install in french, you would pass: